DoodieDev/BomberMan/README.md

 # BomberMan Minecraft Minigame

+⚠️ **This plugin was not developed with the intention of being plug-and-play for every server.
+It was intentionally only designed for one particular server.**

 Dive into the explosive world of BomberMan, a Minecraft minigame that pays homage to the classic BomberMan game.
 Experience an exhilarating blend of strategy and excitement as players are teleported into a custom-built map, where their primary objective is to blast their way through obstacles and opponents alike.

 - Each match is a new adventure, thanks to an array of bomb types that ensure no two games are the same.